Will My NH Home Insurance Get Cancelled If I Have a Trampoline?

 Are there any NH homeowner insurance companies that allow trampolines?

 Yes - at HPM Insurance, we have a couple of carriers that will allow them.
 In thinking about this, do you want to limit your options?
-What if you could save a significant amount of money elsewhere with an insurance company who does not allow trampolines?
+What if you could save a significant amount of money elsewhere with an insurance company that does not allow trampolines?
 Is the trampoline worth it to you?
 There is no right or wrong answer.
 It just depends on what you want to sacrifice for the trampoline.

 What if I am a landlord and my tenant owns a trampoline - can I be sued?